jf990/esri-map-view-plugin/esri-map-view/README.md

 * `webmap`: select an ArcGIS web map item ID.
 If this is provided the `basemaps` attribute is ignored.
 * `viewpoint`: Indicate an initial viewpoint to focus the map.
 This is a string of 3 comma-separated numbers expected: latitude (y), longitude (x), and levelOfDetail (LOD).
 Example: "22.7783,34.1234,9".
 You should set this if you set a `basemap`.
 You do not need to set this if you set `webmap` as the web map's initial viewpoint would be used.
 If you do set `viewpoint` and `webmap` then this setting will override the initial viewpoint of the web map.
 * `layers`: Select layers to add on top of the map using either full URL to the feature service on an ArcGIS server (must be public) or the ArcGIS Online item ID of a public layer.
 Multiple layers are separated with comma `,`.
 * `symbol`: Indicate a symbol to use to mark the location of the initial viewpoint.
 This is the fully qualified URL to a 64x64 px PNG image.
 CORS is respected when accessing the image.
 You can also specify `green-pin` to use a green map pin as the symbol.
-You can also specify `pin:{color}` to use a text symbol marker and the color value.
-Use a 6-digit HTML color value or the standard HTML color name.
 * `popupinfo`: If `symbol` is set, tapping the image will show a pop-up.
 This is the `content` for that pop-up.
 * `popuptitle`: If `symbol` is set, tapping the image will show a pop-up.
 This is the `title` for that pop-up.
 * `search`: Include a search widget by indicating where on the map view it should appear.
 The valid values for this attribute are `top-left`, `top-right`, `bottom-left`, `bottom-right`.
 If this attribute is empty/missing or an invalid value then a search widget will not show.